HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/portlets.md

 The `deploy-portlet` command is used to deploy one or more new or updated portlets from a source client or server environment to target HCL DX 9.5 CF19 or later server using a provided input XMLAccess file and deployable Portlet WAR file.

+!!! note
-**Note:** The synchronization mode of all nodes in a clustered DX environment must be consistently set for a newly deployed portlet to be automatically started; otherwise redeployment or a manual start is required.
+    The synchronization mode of all nodes in a clustered DX environment must be consistently set for a newly deployed portlet to be automatically started; otherwise redeployment or a manual start is required.

 **Required files**